Himel-Sarder/Password-Manager/README.md

 3. Click on **Generate Password** to create a secure password or enter your own password.
 4. Click on **Add** to save the details.
 5. Your password details will be stored locally in a file named `data.txt`.
+6. Can search any Data using Search button.

 ## Developer